axeluhl/sailing-analytics/wiki/howto/development/ranking.md

 ## crossFleetMergedRanking

-If there are multiple fleets with the same rank, corssFleetMergedRanking decides how to rank within that group.
+If there are multiple fleets with the same rank, crossFleetMergedRanking decides how to rank within that group.

 ### Enabled